ngx-rocket/generator-ngx-rocket-addon/README.md

 > ngX-Rocket add-on generator

 Have an awesome add-on idea for the [ngX-Rocket generator](https://github.com/ngx-rocket/generator-ngx-rocket), or maybe you just want to tweak a little its output?
-This is for you :point_left:!
+This is for you! :point_left:

 This *meta* generator creates all the boilerplate needed for your own ngX-Rocket add-on.